Sleepers have proper beds with washbasin. This is a 2-berth sleeper on a Nightjet train...

 The sleeper attendant will normally greet you at the door to the sleeping-car, check your reservation, and direct you to your room.
 You walk down the carpeted corridor, looking for the door with your room number on it, just as you'd walk down a hotel corridor.
 Once in the room, you stow your luggage - there's plenty of room on the rack above the window and in the big recess above the door, projecting over the ceiling of the corridor.
 The attendant will come round shortly afterwards to take your rail tickets, and (in Western Europe) your passport.
 You will not normally be disturbed by either ticket inspections or (except in eastern Europe) passport control, and your tickets and passport will be handed back to you at the end of your journey.
 If you're sharing, you can agree a time when you ask the attendant to convert the seats into beds.
 It may be polite to stand in the corridor while the other person(s) get undressed and into bed.
 Once in bed in your own cosy berth, you can't see the people above or below you, and this gives you all the privacy you need.
 Compartment doors have both normal locks and security locks (or chains) which CANNOT be opened from outside, even with a staff key, so you'll be both safe and snug.

 Generally speaking, sleepers & couchette cars do not have power sockets, apart from a simple shaver socket (which can often be used to recharge mobile phones etc., if you have a 2-pin adapter.
 I wouldn't recommend relying on a shaver socket to work a sleep apnoea machine, though).
-A key exception is City Night Line Comfortline sleepers, which do have a power socket specifically for laptops & mobiles, under the berth/seat at one end, and so do the 1, 2 or 3 bed sleepers on the Thello sleeper trains from Paris to Italy.
+Exceptions include Austrian Nightjet sleeping-cars, which do have a power socket specifically for laptops & mobiles, under the berth/seat at one end, and so do the 1, 2 or 3 bed sleepers on the Thello sleeper trains from Paris to Italy.

 Until recently, sleeping cars all over Europe came with one standard layout: Each sleeping-car had 10, 11 or 12 identical compartments, each room capable of being used with a lower, middle and upper bed folded out, as: